It’s not about end of life – it’s about rest of life.

-Our team is made up of specialist palliative care professionals including Physiotherapists, Occupational Therapists, Complementary Therapists, Psychologists, Counsellors, Social Workers, Benefits and Entitlements Advisors, Dietitians, Doctors, Nurses, Health Care Assistants and Pastoral Care team.
-We promote physical, emotional, social and spiritual wellbeing, enabling people to feel more in control, make choices about their current and future care, and develop coping strategies.
+The Living Well team is made up of specialist palliative care professionals including doctors, nurses and health care assistants, physiotherapists, occupational therapists, complementary therapists, psychologists, counsellors, patient & family advisors, dietitians and chaplains, who together provide a range of medical and therapeutic services to promote physical, emotional and spiritual wellbeing.
 It is about what matters to the patient, and their carers and families, working towards goals and supporting the development of skills, knowledge and confidence, so people can live as fully as possible until they die.

-We work in partnership with our colleagues inside PTHC, and our partners outside, to ensure that patients can access the support they need, knowing it is joined up with other aspects of their lives and care.
-Our Living Well service works in harmony with our In-Patient Unit and Care at Home services, as patients from all services can benefit from this rehabilitative approach.
+We work in partnership with our colleagues inside Phyllis Tuckwell, and our NHS partners outside, to ensure that patients can access the support they need, knowing it is joined up with other aspects of their lives and care.
+Our Living Well service works in harmony with our In-Patient Unit and Hospice Care at Home services.

 We recognise that it is important to support carers and families too.
 Some activities are for patients and carers to attend together, and others are for carers only.